 Burnout is a word that is used to describe the mental and physical effects of chronic overwork or other stress.
 Teachers and workers in other service industries in addition to the health care sector can be at risk for chronic stress.
 Coping skills and alertness can be negatively affected and apathy and irritable mood may also be more of a problem.

-Strategies to identify the problem, help improve working conditions that may lead to work burnout, and help workers who are experiencing symptoms are available with a focus on workers in the health care industry: "Implementing Optimal Team-Based Care to Reduce Clinician Burnout," (Smith, et al, 2018), National Academy of Medicine, nam edu.
+Guidance with a focus on workers in the healthcare industry is available with strategies to identify the problem, and to help improve working conditions that may lead to work burnout and help workers who are experiencing symptoms: "Implementing Optimal Team-Based Care to Reduce Clinician Burnout," (Smith, et al, 2018), National Academy of Medicine, nam edu.

 An overview graphic of "Factors Affecting Clinician Well-being and Resilience" provided by nam.edu is not included in the above article but can be viewed here: @ParacelsusRehab.
 External factors include the work environment and internal factors include the individual coping methods.
 Similar factors would be involved in risk for burnout in other industries or for home-based caregivers of chronically ill or disabled family members.